kyma-project/kyma/docs/monitoring/08-01-observe-application-metrics.md

 - From the `/metrics` endpoint
 - At `10s` interval

 This tutorial focuses on the `cpu_temperature_celsius` metric that is one of the custom metrics exposed by the `sample-metrics-8081` service.
-Using this metric logic implemented in the example, you can observe how the CPU temperature changes from 60 to 90 degrees each time Prometheus calls the `/metrics` endpoint.
+Using this metric logic implemented in the example, you can observe how the CPU temperature changes in the range between 60 and 90 celsius degrees when Prometheus calls the `/metrics` endpoint.

 ## Prerequisites